 ALERT!!!
 Social Media, Telephone and Cell Phone Text Scam!

-This is a SCAM to obtain cardholder information.
-This is NOT a phone number associated with California EBT.
+These are SCAMs to obtain cardholder information.
+These are NOT phone numbers associated with California EBT.
 It is important for you to protect your identity and case information.
 DPSS will never ask for your personal security PIN.

-If you suspect that you are a victim of this scam, call the DPSS Customer Service Call Center at (866) 613-3777 for help right away.
+If you suspect that you are a victim of these SCAMs, call the DPSS Customer Service Call Center at (866) 613-3777 for help right away.